Whole30 Chicken Soup (AIP)

 - Great for meal prep too.

 - Check out this Whole30 Vegetable Pork Soup for another similar option!
+You will also love this Tortellini Soup.

 - This soup is Whole30 compliant, AIP, Paleo, Dairy Free, Gluten Free, Low Carb, and Sugar Free.